 “Just do it.
 It will take A LOT of time and dedication, but it is very and I mean VERY rewarding.
 It was the best decision of my life, and it honestly changed my life.” —Lauren, first president of Am Echad BBYO.

-Marnie Bloom is a BBG from Winnipeg, Manitoba, Canada, and enjoys cheerleading, music and volunteering.
+Marnie Bloom is a BBG from Red River Region and enjoys cheerleading, music and volunteering.

 All views expressed on content written for The Shofar represent the opinions and thoughts of the individual authors.
 The author biography represents the author at the time in which they were in BBYO.